 polarization that can be switched by an applied electric field.
 Recent experimental and theoretical findings suggest that

-ferroelectricity persists down to a nanometer scale, which opens a possibility to use ferroelectric thin films as tunnel barriers in
+ferroelectricity persists down to a nanometer scale, which opens a possibility to use ferroelectric thin films as tunnel barriers

-ferroelectric tunnel junctions (FTJ's).
+in ferroelectric tunnel junctions (FTJ's).

-The discovery of a two dimensional electron gas (2DEG) at the interface between two insulating oxides LaAlO3 and
+The discovery of a two dimensional electron gas (2DEG) at the interface between two insulating oxides LaAlO3

-discovery density-functional calculations are performed to understand properties of 2DEG and explore new functionalities.
+by this discovery density-functional calculations are performed to understand properties of 2DEG and explore new functionalities.